-In Tableau Desktop, and in Tableau Online and Tableau Server web authoring, you can create data sources that use normalized data models.
+In Tableau Desktop, and in Tableau Cloud and Tableau Server web authoring, you can create data sources that use normalized data models.
 These data models can be made of logical tables and physical tables, and your data sources can be saved as live data sources or as extracts.

 Only logical tables can be related.
 Physical tables can be joined and unioned.

 Analysis with multi-table data sources